The Flask Mega-Tutorial Part XII: Dates and Times

 Unlike other extensions, Flask-Moment works together with moment.js, so all templates of the application must include this library.
 To ensure that this library is always available, I'm going to add it in the base template.
 This can be done in two ways.
 The most direct way is to explicitly add a <script> tag that imports the library, but Flask-Moment makes it easier, by exposing a moment.include_moment() function that generates the <script> tag:

-app/templates/base.html: Including moment.js in the base template.
+app/templates/base.html: Include moment.js in the base template.

 ...